Tengku Zafrul Aziz

+Tengku Zafrul bin Tengku Abdul Aziz (تڠکو ظفرول بن تڠکو عبد العزيز, [tengku zafrul]; born 25 June 1973) is a Malaysian politician, banker and investor who has served as the Minister of Investment, Trade and Industry in the Unity Government administration under Prime Minister Anwar Ibrahim since April 2023.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition and was a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He was a Member of the UMNO Supreme Council and Division Chief of UMNO of Kota Raja from March 2023 to his departure from the party in May 2025.
+His term as the Minister and Senator is expected to end on 2 December 2025.
+He was elected unanimously as the 13th President of Badminton Association of Malaysia (BAM) since May 2025.

 Early life and education

 Tengku Zafrul was born on 25 June 1973 and is the eldest of four siblings.
-His mother, Raja Datuk Zaharaton Raja Zainal Abidin, is the former Director-General of the Economic Planning Unit (EPU) of the Prime Minister's Department of Malaysia and his father, Tengku Abdul Aziz Tengku Harris, is a Businessman.
+His mother, Raja Datuk Zaharaton Raja Zainal Abidin, is the former Director-General Of the Economic Planning Unit (EPU) of the Prime Minister's Department of Malaysia and his father, Tengku Abdul Aziz Tengku Haris, is a businessman.

 Tengku Zafrul began his early education at Sri Petaling Primary School and Bukit Bintang Primary School.
-He continued his study at Malay College Kuala Kangsar and then studied A-Level at Sherborne School, Dorset, United Kingdom.
-He graduated from the University of Bristol, UK with a Bachelor of Science (Hons) in Economics and Accounting, and obtained a Master of Arts (MA) in Finance and Management from the University of Exeter, UK.
-From the year 2017 to 2019, Tengku Zafrul completed his second Master's Degree in Business Administration (MBA) at Tsinghua University PBCSF (People's Bank of China School of Finance).
+He continued his studies at Malay College Kuala Kangsar and then studied A-Level at Sherborne School in Dorset, United Kingdom.
+He graduated from the University of Bristol, UK with a Bachelor of Science (Hons) in economics and accounting, and obtained a Master of Arts (MA) in Finance and Management from the University of Exeter, UK.
+From 2017 to 2019, Tengku Zafrul completed his second master's degree for Executive Master in Business Administration (EMBA) at Tsinghua University PBCSF (People's Bank of China School of Finance).
 He is also a Fellow Chartered Banker with the Asian Institute of Chartered Bankers.